 It’s a lot harder to explain a pivot table than to show you how one works, so let’s take a look.

 - Create a database with Excel using Kohezion.
 Article: Create a database with Excel (3 min read)

 - Build your pivot table

-- Open the desired search in the search group’s left sidebar.
+- After selecting ‘Finish’, navigate to the Workspace.
+There you can open the desired search in the search group’s left sidebar.

 - Click on the third icon (blue cube) to switch from a grid or calendar view to the pivot table view.

 - Drag and drop the desired field(s) in the boxes to use them as columns and/or rows.
 Now you have all the tools to create your data summary table.

 - Choose a type of aggregation view: table, bar chart, heatmap, table with heatmap, line chart, etc.